ACyphus/recipes/bridgetts-boiled-fruit-cake.md

 1. Place butter, dark sugar, dried fruit (except cherries & almonds), water, bicarbonate and mixed spice into a plain
 2. Bring to the boil and then simmer for 1 minute
-3. Remove from heat
+3. Remove from heat and leave to cool for 1 hour
-4. Add cherries and almonds then place into a large mixing bowl to cool
+4. Add cherries and almonds then place into a large mixing bowl
 5. Line a 20cm deep cake tin
 6. Add eggs, flours, and salt to cooled mixture.
 Mix well and pour into tin.
 7. Bake for 1.5-2 hours at 180c or gas mark 4.